-Patients who have received an organ transplant have a higher risk for developing skin cancers, in some cases up to 65 times the risk, compared with non-transplant patients.
+Patients who have received an organ transplant have a higher risk than normal for developing skin cancers, in some cases up to 65 times the risk, compared with non-transplant patients.
 In particular, transplant recipients have a significantly increased risk of developing squamous cell carcinomas.
 SCC is more likely to spread (metastatic SCC) in organ transplant recipients, and may lead to the death of the patient.

 Organ transplant recipients are also at increased risk for other types of skin cancers, particularly melanoma.
 These may occur on any site on the body.
 All histological subtypes are seen.
 Melanoma can be very difficult to diagnose in organ transplant recipients, leading to a low threshold to excise any unusual or changing lesion.
 Melanoma tend to be thicker and more advanced on diagnosis than in non-transplant patients and these tumours may behave aggressively in organ transplant recipients.

 Preventative measures, early detection, regular skin checks and appropriate early treatment of skin cancers are essential to minimise the harm caused by these cancers.
-Other tumours seen in organ transplant recipients include Merkel cell carcinoma and Kaposi sarcoma.
+Other tumours occurring in organ transplant recipients include Merkel cell carcinoma and Kaposi sarcoma.

 Ultraviolet (UV) exposure is the major factor in the development of skin cancers in both transplant and non-transplant patients.
 Transplant patients require the long-term use of immunosuppressant medications to prevent organ rejection but they impair the capacity of the immune system to repair or destroy UV-damaged cells, allowing these damaged cells to develop into cancers.